-The Sister District Project (SDP) is a grassroots organization that matches volunteers in safe blue (or red) places with strategic state elections throughout the country.
+The Sister District Project (SDP) is a grassroots organization that matches volunteers in safe blue places with strategic state elections throughout the country.
 As a volunteer, you’ll join your local district team, led by volunteer District Captains (DCs).
 Your local district team will be your SDP home base.
-Every election cycle, SDP HQ will assign your team a Sister Race that you and your team will work together to support.
+Every election cycle, SDP HQ will assign your team one or more Sister Races that you and your team will work together to support.

 What kind of races will I support?